Jamboii/plot_progress/README.md

 Generates a plot like:
 ![Example Figure](plot_progress_fig.png)

+**POSITION**

-POSITION: Plot legend will be placed in one of 9 locations corresponding to the input supplied: "C" for Center, "N" for North, and so on.
+Plot legend will be placed in one of 9 locations corresponding to the input supplied: "C" for Center, "N" for North, and so on.

-License:
+**License**

 MIT